Fox News hires the former president’s daughter-in-law, Lara Trump, as a pundit

 After appearing regularly on Fox News himself for many years, Donald Trump became angry at the network during the presidential election last year, when Fox was the first major network to call the state of Arizona for Joe Biden.
 Fox subsequently lost some longtime viewers to Newsmax, a more reflexively pro-Trump cable news network.

-But the former president has appeared on Fox regularly since leaving the White House, most recently joining Jeanine Pirro for a phone interview on her Saturday-night program “Justice with Judge Jeanine.”
-And the network’s recent spree of hiring Trump’s confidantes suggests the relationship has been repaired.
+But the former president has appeared on Fox regularly since leaving the White House, most recently joining Jeanine Pirro for a phone interview on her Saturday night program, “Justice with Judge Jeanine.”
+The network’s recent spree of hiring Trump’s confidants suggests the relationship has been repaired.

 Fox hired former Trump administration press secretary Kayleigh McEnany as a contributor earlier this month.
 Former National Economic Council director Larry Kudlow recently launched his own show for Fox Business Network.
 And Trump’s first White House press secretary, Sarah Sanders, worked for the network as a contributor before leaving to pursue a run for governor of Arkansas.